Stroll around town

 From April to October, you can ride the Welshpool & Llanfair Light Railway along this delightful narrow-gauge heritage railway from Raven Square to Llanfair Caereinion.
 It’s a 16 mile round trip which takes around 45 minutes each way.
 For the ultimate retro adventure, book a Driver Experience course, which allows you to take the controls.

-Running for 33 miles, this late 18th century canal brings wildlife right into the centre of Welshpool.
+Running for 33 miles, the late 18th century Montgomery Canal brings wildlife right into the centre of Welshpool.
 It’s a Site of Special Scientific Interest, where aquatic plants thrive and otters, water voles and kingfishers are sometimes seen.
 An easy, 1.2 mile stroll with QR coded waymarkers and a 9.2 mile towpath trail to Newtown encourage you to explore.
-Alternatively take a canal boat trip.

 Glansevern Hall Gardens

-In a country estate which rolls down to the River Severn and the River Rhiew, Glansevern's 25 acre garden is full of colour and interest.
-If you’re in a romantic mood, you could wander through the wisteria walk, gaze at the exotic trees or relax beside the lake.
+In a country estate which rolls down to the River Severn and the River Rhiew, Glansevern Hall's 25 acre garden is full of colour and interest.
+If you’re in a romantic mood, you could wander through the wisteria walk, explore the walled garden, gaze at the exotic trees or relax beside the lake.
 Nature lovers can watch birds from the secluded, riverbank hide.
+The dog-friendly Naissance Cafe offers tasty toasties, pizzas and a selection of hot drinks, and includes vegan and gluten-free options.